Jacob Palis: Awards and honors

-Palis has received numerous medals and decorations.
-He is a foreign member of several academies of sciences, including the United States National Academy of Sciences, the French Academy of Sciences and German Academy of Sciences Leopoldina.
+Palis received numerous medals and decorations.
+He was a foreign member of several academies of sciences, including the United States National Academy of Sciences, the French Academy of Sciences and German Academy of Sciences Leopoldina.
 In 2005 Palis received the Legion of Honor.

-He is a member of the Norwegian Academy of Science and Letters.
-In 2010 he was awarded the Balzan Prize for his fundamental contributions in the mathematical theory of dynamical systems that has been the basis for many applications in various scientific disciplines, such as in the study of oscillations.
-He is also a recipient of the 1988 TWAS Prize.
+He was a member of the Norwegian Academy of Science and Letters.
+In 2010, he was awarded the Balzan Prize for his fundamental contributions in the mathematical theory of dynamical systems that has been the basis for many applications in various scientific disciplines, such as in the study of oscillations.
+He was also a recipient of the 1988 TWAS Prize.